-Get the family back to nature with a stay in the trees and a paddle along the creek.
+Get the family back to nature with a stay in the trees & a paddle along the creek.

 In Central Texas, the Hill Country surrounding Austin and San Antonio is quite well known for its refreshing creeks and rivers winding through a unique and alluring landscape.
 Quietly nested nearby in the town of Seguin, you’ll find the equally unique Geronimo Creek Retreat, a wonderfully rustic collection of lodgings and outdoor fun.
 The amazingly cozy treehouse accommodations here are a fantastic way to fully experience the outdoors without having to worry about packing up a tent, kayak or barbecue.

 Where to stay?

 Geronimo Creek Retreat has a few options for your stay: four treehouse cabins, six getaway cabins, and five teepees.
 And believe it or not, they all have air conditioning, a must in Texas summers.

 Our Prairie Flower Treehouse was impressively built from gorgeous hardwood with handcrafted, custom furniture in loft and bedrooms.
 Upon arrival, my kids raced up the spiral staircase to the loft, quickly claiming it as their own.
 Meanwhile downstairs, my husband and I settled into the spacious living and dining rooms and marveled at the fully-equipped kitchen.
 A chic master bedroom and bathroom rounded out the accommodations.
 Click here for a full tour by our KidTripster cub reporters.